seleniumbase/SeleniumBase/README.md

 -q  # Quiet mode.
 Print fewer details in the console output when running tests.
 -x  # Stop running the tests after the first failure is reached.
 --html=report.html  # Creates a detailed pytest-html report after tests finish.
---collect-only | --co  # Show what tests would get run.
-(Without running them) -n=NUM  # Multithread the tests using that many threads.
+--co | --collect-only  # Show what tests would get run.
+(Without running them) --co -q  # (Both options together!) - Do a dry run with full test names shown.
+-n=NUM  # Multithread the tests using that many threads.
 (Speed up test runs!)
 -s  # See print statements.
 (Should be on by default with pytest.ini present.)
 --junit-xml=report.xml  # Creates a junit-xml report after tests finish.